Simulation-Software-Engineering/Lecture-Material/virtualization-and-containers/material/containers_slides.md

 ## Security

-- Docker considers itself save
+- Docker considers itself safe

   > Applications are safer in containers and Docker provides the strongest default isolation capabilities in the industry